This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Foreigner Satisfaction Improvement Act

-"Why do 500 yen folding fans sell so much better to foreigners than 30,000 yen Hina dolls?"
+"Why do 500 yen folding fans sell better to foreigners than 30,000 yen Hina dolls?"

 It has an excellent balance of "ease of taking home", "authenticity" and "price range" .

-These accessories are made using artisan techniques cultivated over 300 years in the Hina doll industry.
+These accessories are the result of artisanal techniques cultivated over 300 years in the Hina doll industry.

-The frame of a folding fan, the stitching of crepe crafts, the maki-e technique of lacquerware...
+The frame of a folding fan, the stitching of crepe paper crafts, the maki-e technique of lacquerware...these are

-All of these are applications of the "artisanal skills cultivated through the production of Hina dolls."
+All of these products are applications of the "artisanal techniques cultivated through the production of Hina dolls. "

-Compared to similar products made in China, the difference in texture is obvious the moment you touch it.
+Compared to similar products, you can feel the difference in texture the moment you touch it.

-The fan surface is beautiful when opened, and the handle is designed to fit comfortably in your hand.
+The beautiful surface of the fan when opened, and the finish that makes it easy to hold in your hand.
+China

-The difference in quality that makes foreigners intuitively realize "this is the real thing" leads to repeat purchases.
+The difference in quality that foreigners intuitively know is "this is the real thing"leads them to buy it again and again.

 3) The design is symbolic of Japanese culture.

-Of particular note are products that are "signed by the craftsman" or "marked with the workshop name."
+Of particular interest are products that are "signed" or "marked with the workshop name. "

-These products sell out immediately even at 1.5 times the regular price, making them a decisive factor in differentiating products .
+These items sell out immediately even at 1.5 times the regular price, and the craftsmenare the "decisive factor in differentiation."

 [Q&A Part 1] Top 10 Japanese Goods Purchased by Foreign Tourists